Stopping Mobile Fraud in its Tracks

 According to the 2017 Global Fraud Survey, over 90% of eCommerce merchants use the same tools to manage fraud across both web and mobile transactions.
 The survey also revealed that while over 80% of merchants support mobile shopping, only 52% track fraud rates by channel.
 But as mCommerce becomes more prominent, neglecting to adjust fraud management processes and tracking to this sales segment, will mean sacrificing hard-earned revenue.

 Adapting fraud systems from desktop to mobile is no simple task.
 Retailers may misinterpret legitimate shopping behavior as ‘risky’ due to the nature of cellular connections (e.g. a mobile carrier may shift your browsing to another location).
 As a result, device fingerprinting and proxy detection techniques that are effective for desktop transactions are not as accurate in mobile orders, leading to a higher rate of false declines in this segment.

 To deal with the increase in mobile usage, retailers must also make sure they’re offering the same shopping experience across channels – particularly given that users are constantly switching between devices throughout the shopping journey.
 Shoppers who encounter a “limiting” mobile site are more likely to opt to buy from a competitor’s site.
 According to Google, 61% of users are unlikely to return to a mobile site they had trouble accessing and 40% opt to visit a competitor’s site instead.

 Riskified has extensive experience protecting merchants from CNP fraud across devices and channels.
-In this report, we share best practices for effectively distinguishing between fraud attempts and legitimate mobile orders.
-The report also includes insights on how to adjust the fraud management process to effectively handle mobile transactions without compromising users’ shopping experience.
+In this guide, we share best practices for effectively distinguishing between fraud attempts and legitimate mobile orders.
+The guide also includes insights on how to adjust the fraud management process to effectively handle mobile transactions without compromising users’ shopping experience.